Legal / Crime

 7. PRISONERS

-Find a prison
+Find a Prison

 Get information about prisons throughout the UK here

-Source: Justice
+Source: gov.uk

-Staying in touch with someone in prison
+Staying in Touch with Someone in Prison

 This link gives information about how you can stay in touch with someone in prison.

-Visiting a prisoner
+Visiting a Prisoner

 8. PERSONAL INJURY AND ACCIDENTS

-Accident or negligence?
+Accident or Negligence?

 Accidents do happen, and no-one can claim compensation where nobody is at fault, even when the injuries are severe.